SWOT Analysis Template Excel | SWOT Matrix Template Excel

 Any SWOT internal factor, such as financial resources, management team or market reputation, is in itself neither a Strength nor a Weakness.
 The availability of substantial financial resources or a strong management team could be deemed to be a Strength while their absence could be deemed as a Weakness.
 From a graphic representation perspective, a Weakness is a negative Strength.

 Similarly, an external factor can be an Opportunity or Threat to any individual organisation depending on the organisation’s ability to exploit it (an Opportunity) or to be negatively impacted by it. (a Threat)

 Thus, this first axis (X-axis) measures the scale or magnitude of the SWOT factor.
 Each internal factor is identified as a Strength, or a Weakness and each external factor is defined as an Opportunity or Threat and the relative size is indicated on a scale of 1 to 9, 9 being a very large factor and a 1 being a relatively small factor.

 All Strengths or Weaknesses are not of equal relevance or immediate impact.
-The relevance of, say, financial resources is clearly different in a business that requires significant working capital to one that is generating significant positive cash flows.
+The relevance of, say, financial resources is clearly different in a business that requires significant working capital to one that is generating substantial positive cash flows.